Suwayomi/Suwayomi-Server/README.md

 - The extension will load your Tachidesk library.
 - By manipulating extension search filters you can browse your categories.
 - You can enable the Suwayomi tracker to track reading progress with your Tachidesk server.
-  - Note: Tachiyomi [only allowes tracking one way](https://github.com/tachiyomiorg/tachiyomi/issues/1626), meaning that read chapter status from other clients won't be propagated to tachiyomi.
+  - Note: Tachiyomi [only allowes tracking one way](https://github.com/tachiyomiorg/tachiyomi/issues/1626), meaning that by reading chapters on other Tachidesk clients the last read chapter number will updated on the tracker but tachiyomi won't automatically mark them as read for you.

 ### Other methods
 Checkout [this issue](https://github.com/Suwayomi/Tachidesk-Server/issues/159) for tracking progress.